Kanak Chapa: Early life and career

-Kanak Chapa was born as Rumana Morshed on 11 September 1969 in Dhaka in the then East Pakistan to Azizul Huque Morshed and Momena Jahan.
+Kanak Chapa was born as Rumana Morshed on 11 September 1969 in Dhaka to Azizul Huque Morshed (born October 27, 1933; deceased) and Momena Jahan.
 She is the third among five siblings.
 She got her first music lessons from her father.
 During her career, she sang almost 3 thousand songs and released over 30 solo albums.

 In 1978 she performed in television for the first time.
-As a child singer she became champion in Notun Kuri in the year 1978.
+As a child singer, she became champion in Notun Kuri in the year 1978.
 She received championship award for "Jatiyo Shishu Protijogita" for three years in a row.
 She was under the guidance of artist Ustad Basir Ahmed for 12 years.

 Education

 From a very little age, Kanak Chapa's father gave her the initial training in singing.
 Morshed was an amateur singer and also a painter who was a student of Zainul Abedin.
 Kanak Chapa was born a conservative family.
-So her singing was not welcomed eventually.
+So her painting was not welcomed eventually and her father did not want her to paint as a career.
 Her mother is Momena Jahan.
 Kanak Chapa completed her school from Madartek Abdul Aziz High School.
 Later she went to Viqarunnisa Noon School and College for her HSC.

 Personal life

-Kanak Chapa is married to music director and composer Mainul Islam Khan since 1984.
-Together they have one son and one daughter.
-They are Faizul Islam Khan and Faria Islam Khan respectively.
+Kanak Chapa is married to music director and composer Moinul Islam Khan since 1984.
+She got married at the age of 15.
+Together they have one son named Faizul Islam Khan whom she had at 18 years old and one daughter Faria Islam Khan whom she has shortly after her son was born.
 Both of them are trained singers and practices music.

 Kanak Chapa competed from the Sirajganj-1 constituency in the 2018 Bangladeshi general election with the nomination from Bangladesh Nationalist Party and lost to Mohammed Nasim from Bangladesh Awami League.